Your pension pot doesn’t automatically turn into a regular income or get sent to you as a lump sum.

 If you haven’t already received any guidance or advice from a financial adviser who specialises in retirement planning, we strongly recommend that you contact Pension Wise for free, impartial guidance about your options.

-When you’ve made your decision, complete the claim form in your Online Account.
+When you’ve made your decision about accessing your money with The People’s Pension, complete the claim form in your Online Account.
 Or alternatively, fill in and return the printed form we send you six weeks before your selected retirement date.

 Your retirement options at a glance